-It is not often that we come across a story of hidden treasure and “memorandums of understanding” or “letters of intent” or “heads of agreement” or “heads of terms” (as they are all sometimes confusingly called) and confidential information all mixed together!
+This was an interesting case involving hidden treasure and “memorandums of understanding” or “letters of intent” or “heads of agreement” or “heads of terms” (as they are all sometimes confusingly called) and confidential information !

 A Mr. David Cundall of the UK spent many years (and a lot of money) searching for these planes in February this year he was certain that he had found their location – however, the problem was that Mr. Cundall had run out of money and needed at least half a million pounds to continue the work.